Daniel Giménez (football manager): Ahed

 Giménez joined Ahed's technical staff in 2019, and was also a supervisor of the youth teams.
 In September 2019, Giménez was appointed technical director, before becoming Bassem Marmar's assistant coach in November.
 As an assistant coach, he helped Ahed win the 2019 Lebanese Super Cup and the 2019 AFC Cup.

 On 28 July 2020, Giménez was announced head coach of the team, following Marmar's move to Al-Arabi in Kuwait.
 On 28 September, Giménez asked to be relieved of his duties, and returned assistant coach of Ahed.

 Nejmeh

 On 23 June 2021, Giménez became assistant coach of Nejmeh, as well as the head coach of their under-20 team.
 As Nejmeh's coach, Youssef Al Jawhari, left the club mid-season, Giménez coached Nejmeh's league game against Safa on 12 September, in a goalless draw.
 He helped the U20 team finish first in their group in the 2021–22 season.

 Al-Hilal

 On 3 December 2021, Giménez was announced assistant coach of Sudanese club Al-Hilal.
+They participated in the CAF Champions League Group A in the group stage.
+With Al-Hilal Club, Giménez won the Sudan Premier League.